-1.1 This test method determines the transverse tensile properties of wound polymer matrix composites reinforced by high-modulus continuous fibers.
-It describes testing of hoop wound (90°) cylinders in axial tension for determination of transverse tensile properties.

-1.2 The technical content of this test method has been stable since 1993 without significant objection from its stakeholders.
+- 1.1 This test method determines the transverse compressive properties of wound polymer matrix composites reinforced by high-modulus continuous fibers.
+It describes testing of hoop wound (90°) cylinders in axial compression for determination of transverse compressive properties. - 1.2 The technical content of this test method has been stable since 1993 without significant objection from its stakeholders.
 As there is limited technical support for the maintenance of this test method, changes since that date have been limited to items required to retain consistency with other ASTM D30 Committee standards, including editorial changes and incorporation of updated guidance on specimen preconditioning and environmental testing.
 The test method, therefore, should not be considered to include any significant changes in approach and practice since 1993.
-Future maintenance of the test method will only be in response to specific requests and performed only as technical support allows.

-1.3 Units-The values stated in either SI units or inchpound units are to be regarded separately as standard.
-The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined.

-1.3.1 Within the text, the inch-pound units are shown in brackets.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+Future maintenance of the test method will only be in response to specific requests and performed only as technical support allows. - 1.3 Units-The values stated in either SI units or inchpound units are to be regarded separately as standard.
+The values stated in each system are not necessarily exact equivalents; therefore, to ensure conformance with the standard, each system shall be used independently of the other, and values from the two systems shall not be combined. - 1.3.1 Within the text, the inch-pound units are shown in brackets. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.5 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the